Explore our Areas of Study

 I am spiritually inclined, but not religious – Will studying at HUA be valuable?

-Am I expected to convert into Hinduism at Hindu University of America?
+Am I expected to convert into Hinduism at Hindu University?

 I have studied Yoga and taught it – Can I get credit for my prior work?